 The frigate is capable of launching Kh-35E (3M-24E) anti-ship missiles and Club-N anti-ship and land-attack supersonic cruise missiles.
 It is also installed with a Shtil-1 SAM system and 3M-47 Gibka launch system for firing Igla SAMs.

 The anti-submarine weaponry constitutes two DTA-53 twin-tube torpedo launchers and an RPK-8E anti-submarine rocket system equipped with the Purga control system.
 The torpedo tubes can launch anti-ship, anti-submarine and universal torpedoes to engage surface vessels and submarines.

 Sensors and navigation systems of Gepard 3.9 class

-Navigation systems aboard the vessel include an Ogon-M infrared navigation system, 67R identification, friend or foe (IFF) system, and a Gorizont-25E integrated navigation system.
+Navigation systems on board the vessel include an Ogon-M infrared navigation system, 67R identification, friend or foe (IFF) system and Gorizont-25E integrated navigation system.

 Helicopter handling facilities

 The landing pad located at the stern of the frigate is capable of handling a single helicopter.
 The vessel can carry a Ka-28 helicopter with ammunition load, or a Ka-31 helicopter.
 It is also equipped with a hangar facility and air-technical equipment for the embarked helicopter.